There are lots of things that go into keeping your fish healthy.

 There’s also an LED light attached on the inside that you can turn on during the day and off at night to let your fish know it’s time for bed.
 Another LED light is included that lets you know that the tank’s filtration filter needs to changed.

-The one problem that this fish tank kit has is that the water heater included is preset to a 75-degree temperature.
-This is an average heat level, but may be too much for baby fish or those fish that are just small in general.
+The one problem that this fish tank kit has is that the water heater included is preset to 75-degree temperature.
+This is an average heat level, but maybe too much for baby fish or those fish that are just small in general.

 It’s not a big deal if you don’t plan on using the heater, but you should be careful if you have sensitive fish.